Sockets & Network IPC

 setsockopt(server_fd, SOL_SOCKET, SO_REUSEADDR, &opt, sizeof(opt));

-// Now bind() can succeed even if previous socket on same port is in TIME_WAIT
+// bind() now succeeds even if the previous socket on this port is in TIME_WAIT

 Connection Refused Under Load